Conditional Rendering

 k-if

-is used to conditionally render a block.
+The directive k-if is used to conditionally render a block.
 The block will only be rendered if the directive's expression returns a truthy value.

 <h1 k-if="awesome">Kdu is awesome!</h1>